concourse/rfcs/075-k8s-runtime/proposal.md

 This leverages multi-tenant nature of Kubernetes and allows the Kubernetes cluster operator to manage and isolate Concourse workloads via the targeted namespace.
 It also allows an operator to configure capacity in a Concourse worker using [Resource Quotas](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/quota-memory-cpu-namespace/).

 With this mapping a single Kubernetes cluster can represent multiple workers and manage resources based on namespaces.

-## Storage
-Currently planning to use an image registry.
-[See RFC 74 for more details](https://github.com/concourse/rfcs/pull/77) and other options considered.

-The current assumption would be that the registry is accessible by every K8s worker (including external workers).

 ## Worker Lifecycle
 We want to continue using the Concourse API to register and heartbeat the Kubernetes worker.
 This gives us flexibility to extract the Kubernetes worker component in the future.